Wall Street swings up and down as volatility retains grip

 NEW YORK (AP) — Stocks are swinging between gains and losses in early trading on Wall Street Thursday, but the moves are more subdued than the wild jabs that have dominated recent weeks.
 At least for now.

-The S&P 500 was up 0.6% in morning trading after trimming an earlier loss of 3.3%.
+The S&P 500 was down 0.2% in mid-morning trading after bouncing between a loss of 3.3% and a gain of 1.4%.
 That would be a notable change in normal times, but the index has had eight straight days where it swung up or down between 4.9% and 12%.

 Markets have been so volatile because investors are weighing the increasing likelihood of a recession on one hand against huge, emergency efforts by global authorities to support the economy on the other.
 Markets got more of each on Thursday.